SandwichGouda/Data/Data.md

     - ``wsl --set-default-version 2`` sets up WSL's default version to WSL _2_, which can get it to work
     - ``wsl.exe --update`` updates WSL
     - [Install manual](https://learn.microsoft.com/en-gb/windows/wsl/install-manual)
+- WSL is very cool, but not for computer notworking.
+Use Linux.

 ### Windows miscellaneous information